AlgoFerale/Algojam-Ferale/Readme.md

 - Get surreal and absurd.
 - Twist the instruction manual beyond recognition.

-Please, try to document your creative exploration by uploading the feral data and the feral prompts you are feeding the creatures in the folder “Feral Data” and “Feral Prompts” in github and the outcomes you are gathering in “Feral Diffractions”.
-This will be very helpful for our discussion later on.
+Please, try to document your creative exploration for our discussion later on.

 ### Sharing Feral Diffractions

-We will get together to discuss and learn from each other experiences of jamming with algorithmic creatures and the contexts where we find them.
+We will get together to discuss each other experiences of jamming with algorithmic creatures and the contexts where we find them.
 Some of the questions we will be exploring are:

 - What can a feral algorithm be, or even more interestingly, do?
 - Does it make sense to refer to algorithms as creatures rather than tools?